openela/openela-documentation/openela8/topics/osmanage-WorkingWithSystemServices.md

 -   **`ExecStart`**

-    Specifies the full path and command that starts the service, for example, /usr/bin/npm start.
+    Specifies the full path and command that starts the service, for example, `/usr/bin/npm start`.

 -   **`ExecStop`**